Rational maps from punctual Hilbert schemes of K3 surfaces: Introduction

 \section{Introduction}

+In this note, we will work throughout over the field of complex numbers $\bC$.
 Recall that a $K3$ surface $S$ is by definition a smooth projective surface with trivial canonical bundle $K_S = \gO_S^2$ and vanishing $H^1(S, \cO_S)$.
 The Hilbert scheme of zero-dimensional subschemes of length $k \ge 2$ on the $K3$ surface $S$ will be denoted by $S^{[k]}$.

 Recall that a proper variety $X$ is said to be \emph{uniruled} (resp. \emph{rationally connected}) if a general point $x \in X$ (resp. two general points $x,y \in X$) is contained in the image of a non-constant map $\bP^1 \to X$.
 These are obviously birationally invariant properties.
 It is also clear that $\CH_0(X) = \bZ$ for any rationally connected variety $X$.
-When $X$ is smooth, rational connectedness is equivalent to the \emph{a priori} weaker condition that two general points can be joined by a chain of rational curves.
+When $X$ is smooth, rational connectedness is equivalent to the \emph{a priori} weaker condition that two general points can be joined by a chain of rational curves~\cite[Theorem $2.1$]{KMM}.

 The following is the main result we obtain in this article: